anubhavamd/Deep-Learning-Updated/README.md

 #python mnist\_tf.py

-## Chapter 4Deep Learning Training
+# Chapter 4 Deep Learning Training

 Deep Learning models are designed to capture the complexity of the problem and the underlying data.
 These models are designed to be &quot;deep,&quot; in that they comprise multiple component layers.
 Training is the process of finding the best parameters for each model layer to achieve a well-defined objective.